 The other option available in this menu is 'polarity' - where you can set each pin to output either active Hi-Z (high impedance) or active low (i.e. connected to 0v).
-Note: maximum current which can be drawn via the GPO pins is 200mA.

 The Events and Triggers port pinouts are:

 Next is the list of the 8 available events, each of which can perform a variety of actions when triggered.